FIWARE-Ops/marinera/documentation/E2E_TESTING.md

 # E2E Testing

 This End-2-End tests have been developed using Selenium.
-[Selenium](https://www.selenium.dev/documentation/) is a open-source automated testing framework used to validate web applications across different browsers and platforms.
+[Selenium](https://www.selenium.dev/documentation/) is an open-source automated testing framework used to validate web applications across different browsers and platforms.
 You can use multiple programming languages like create Selenium Test Scripts.

 For that reason we need an instance of Selenium running in the cluster, and then we can run our test using it.